Which Heads Matter for Reasoning? RL-Guided KV Cache Compression: Complete numerical results

-\twoTabref{tab:full_result__llama_3.1_8b_r1}{tab:full_result__qwen_2.5_7b_r1} present the complete numerical results of \shortname\ and baselines for Llama-3.1-8B-R1 and Qwen-2.5-7B-R1 respectively, across all benchmarks and KV cache compression budgets.
+\cref{tab:full_result__llama_3.1_8b_r1}, \cref{tab:full_result__qwen_2.5_7b_r1} and \cref{tab:full_result__qwen_3_4b_thinking} present the complete numerical results of \shortname\ and baselines for Llama-3.1-8B-R1, Qwen-2.5-7B-R1, and Qwen-3-4B-Thinking respectively, across all benchmarks and KV cache compression budgets.
 Values in parentheses indicate the performance difference compared to the full KV cache setting, with positive values in green indicating improvement and negative values in red indicating degradation.

-\subsection{Details of Error Modes Analyses}
+\section{Details of Error Modes Analyses}